 Wisteria is a stunning woody climber with clusters of lightly fragrant, lilac flowers in spring.
 It provides shelter for nesting birds and insects.

 When established, all clematis provide nesting shelter for a variety of birds and other species.
 However, cultivars of Clematis tangutica, including 'Bill MacKenzie' (pictured) also provides nectar and pollen for bees, followed by wispy seedheads in autumn.
 If you leave the seedheads in place birds will take the material to use in their nests in spring.

-Hydrangea anomala subsp. petiolaris is a popular climber.
+Hydrangea anomala subsp. petiolaris, or climbing hydrangea, is a popular climber.
 Like all climbers it provides shelter for a variety of different species, including nesting birds.
-It’s tolerant of shade and is therefore useful for growing up a north-facing wall.
+It's tolerant of shade and is therefore useful for growing up a north-facing wall.
 However, if you grow it on a south-facing wall, its flowers are a magnet for pollinating hoverflies and other insects.

 Some climbing and rambling roses are better for wildlife than others.
 Mature plants provide cover and shelter for a wide variety of wildlife, including nesting birds.
 However, if you choose a variety with single, open flowers, you will provide nectar and pollen for pollinators, followed by hips for birds.
 What's more, the leaves of some species of rose, such as the variety 'Frances E. lester' will also be used by leafcutter bees to line their nests.

 Pyracantha flowers in spring and bears berries in autumn, providing two seasons of food for wildlife.

 Want to attract more wildlife to your garden?
 Discover the 10 best herbs for wildlife.